-In the California public health and medical system, coordination of the various functions is done at the local operational area (county), the mutual aid region, and the State levels.
+In the California public-health and medical system, coordination of the various functions is done at the local operational area (county), the mutual aid region, and the State levels.
 Within the operational area, the medical and health coordination for both public and private entities is handled by the Medical and Health Operational Area Coordinator (MHOAC).
-In LA County, the EMS Agency performs this role, with the EMS Agency Director designated as the MHOAC.
-The EMS Agency also functions as the lead county agency for all medical needs, including emergency medical services.
-The LA County Department of Public Health (DPH) functions as the lead county agency for public health needs such as response to disease outbreaks.
+In Los Angeles county, the Emergency Medical Services (EMS) Agency performs this role, with the EMS agency Director designated as the MHOAC.
+The EMS agency also functions as the lead county agency for all medical needs, including emergency medical services.
+The LA county Department of Public Health (DPH) functions as the lead county agency for public health needs such as response to disease outbreaks.

-In the case of a widespread event involving multiple sites of impact, the LA Country EMS Agency along with LA County DPH will provide the overall coordination for resource requesting, obtaining situational awareness, and providing information horizontally and vertically within the medical and health coordination network.
-These activities are conducted through the activation of the Medical Alert Center (MAC), and the Department Operation Centers of LA County DHS, and LA County DPH.
+During an urgent life threatening emergency, SNFs will continue to access urgent medical care through the 911 system.
+In the case of a widespread event involving multiple sites of impact, the EMS Agency along with LACDPH will provide the overall coordination for resource requesting, obtaining situational awareness, and providing information horizontally and vertically within the medical and health coordination network.
+These activities are conducted through the activation of the LA County Departments of Health Services and Public Health Department Operations Centers.

 When SNFs require help with disaster response and recovery, the LA County DPH Health Facilities Inspection Division (HFID) will be the point of contact for requests for assistance and/or information.
-If the HFID needs additional resources to assist the impacted SNF, it will coordinate with the MHOAC, and/or the DHS (see page 19 for more information on the role of HFID and how to access them)
+If the HFID needs additional resources to assist the impacted SNF, it will coordinate with the MHOAC, and/or the Department of Health Services (see page 19 for more information on the role of HFID and how to access them)